 I looked over some of the hotel papers, there was a coupon for Tony’s Pizza.
 Best chicken wings in town!
 10% off!
 Eventually I found the WiFi password: hotelguest1234.
 Not the most creative people, these ax murderers.

 After writing on my laptop for about an hour, I started to feel a bit peckish.
 Throwing caution to the wind, I ventured forth to find a vending machine.

-Dejected, I returned to my room.
-I comforted myself with the fact that 1) I should get a good breakfast in the morning, and 2) I safely eluded the ax murderer.
+Dejected, I return to my room.
+I comfort myself with the fact that, 1) I should get a good breakfast in the morning, and 2) I safely eluded the ax murderer.

 However morning breakfast did not live up to my expectations.
 Cold cereal and gooey pastries were the main fare, although there was a waffle iron so I went with that.
 Unfortunately, there was also an impatient woman monitoring my waffle’s progress.